MennaElhawagy/habit_tracker/user_stories.md

 **Priority:** High
 **Story Points:** 3
 **Notes:**
-- Keep charts readable on small screens.
+- Keep data readable on small screens.

 # User Story Template
 **Title:**
 Visualize completed habits
 _As a user, I want to see a chart of my completed habits for each day of the week so that I can quickly identify trends in my progress._
 **Acceptance Criteria:**
-1. Chart displays daily completed counts.
+Chart displays daily completed counts.
-2. Hover or tap shows exact values.
-3. No data shows a friendly placeholder.
 **Priority:** Medium
 **Story Points:** 2
 **Notes:**
-- Avoid clutter; label axes clearly.
+- Neat look.

 # User Story Template
 **Title:**